dhstechclub/codedecatur.org/src/courses/python/creating-a-basic-calculator-in-python-with-tkinter.md

 # The x=i, y=j in the lambda function is necessary because Python's variables are what's known as "late binding."
 # That is, the variables i and j remain variables within the command parameter until the for-loop finishes.
 Without the x=i, y=j, every button's command would append the last button's text attribute.
 ```
 Another function we need is the one to clear whatever's in the **output** widget.
 The clear button will use this function, and it's quite simple.
-So simple, in fact, you should try to make it yourself (though I've got code you can reference at the end of the article).
+So simple, in fact, you should try to make it yourself (though I've got code you can reference at the end of this article).

 Now to change the clear button's **command** value: